Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Introduction

 \subsection{Organization and Notations}

 \parindent

 The remainder of this paper is structured as follows.
-Section \ref{s3} delves into the theoretical analysis of the GFHTP$_1$ algorithm.
+Section \ref{s3} displays the solving algorithms.
+Section \ref{s7} delves into the theoretical analysis of the GFHTP$_1$ algorithm.
 Section \ref{sec3roadmap} gives the roadmap and keystone of our proofs.
 Section \ref{s4} examines the numerical performance of the proposed algorithms through experiments.
 Section \ref{s5} concludes the paper with a summary of the findings.
 Appendix \ref{secappendixa} presents the proof of the general sparse signal recovery case.
 Appendix \ref{secappendixb} provides the theoretical proof for the general sparse signal recovery case.

 Throughout this paper, we use the following notations.
 Matrices are denoted by boldface capital letters, such as $\mathbf{A}$, while vectors are represented by boldface lowercase letters, for example, $\mathbf{a}$.
 Scalars are indicated by regular lowercase letters, such as $a$.
 The sign function $\mathrm{sign}(\cdot)$ is defined as $\mathrm{sign}(a)= a/|a|$ for $a\neq 0$, with $\mathrm{sign}(0)= 0$.
 For any positive integer $n$, let $[[n]]$ represent the set $\{1,\cdots, n\}$.
 The notation $\mathbf{x}_\Omega\in \mathbb{R}^n$ refers to a vector where its elements are equal to $\mathbf{x}$ for indices within the set $\Omega$, and zero otherwise.
 Let $\Omega^c$ denote the complement of the index set $\Omega$, which is defined as $\Omega^c= [[n]]\setminus\Omega$.
 Let $\mathbf{A}_W$ denote the submatrix of $\mathbf{A}$ obtained by keeping the rows of $\mathbf{A}$ with indices in the set $W$.
 The indicator function $\mathbb{I}_{B}= 1$ if the event $A$ holds, and $\mathbb{I}_{B}= 0$ otherwise.
 The notation $\odot$ refers to the Hadamard product, and $\Phi$ is the cumulative distribution function of the standard Gaussian distribution.
 We use $\theta_{\tau}$ to denote the $\tau$-th quantile.
 We use $\mathbf{x}^*\in \mathbb{R}_+^n$ to represent the non-increasing rearrangement of the original signal $\mathbf{x}_0\in \mathbb{R}^n$, meaning $x_1^*\geq x_2^*\geq \cdots\geq x_n^*\geq 0$.
 There exists a permutation $\nu$ of $[[n]]$ such that $x_j^*= |x_{\nu(j)}|$ for all $j\in [[n]]$.
 For two index sets $\Omega$ and $\Omega'$, $\Omega\bigtriangleup \Omega'$ denotes the symmetric difference of these sets, which is the union of their respective differences, i.e., $\Omega\bigtriangleup \Omega'= (\Omega\setminus \Omega')\cup(\Omega'\setminus \Omega)$.